joindin/joindin-api/README.md

 ## Quick start with the PHP dev server

 The API will run happily under the [PHP development server](http://php.net/manual/en/features.commandline.webserver.php).
+You will need to have a MySQL running with the Joind.in schema availble, referenced from the src/database.php file (see below about initialising the DB).
 Note that the web2 site will also run under the built-in webserver, but will need to be on a different listening port.

 To run the API on http://localhost:8080/, do the following:
 ```